thanos-io/thanos/docs/design.md

 ## Scaling

 None of the Thanos components provides any means of sharding.
-The only explicitly scalable component are query nodes, which are stateless and can be scaled up arbitrarily.
+The only explicitly scalable component is querier, which is stateless and can be scaled up arbitrarily.
 Scaling of storage capacity is ensured by relying on an external object storage system.

-Store, rule, and compactor nodes are all expected to scale significantly within a single instance or high availability pair.
+Store gateway, ruler, and compactor are all expected to scale significantly within a single instance or high availability pair.
 Similar to Prometheus, functional sharding can be applied for rare cases in which this does not hold true.

-For example, rule sets can be divided across multiple HA pairs of rule nodes.
-Store nodes likely are subject to functional sharding regardless by assigning dedicated buckets per region/datacenter.
+For example, rule sets can be divided across multiple HA pairs of rulers.
+Store gateways likely are subject to functional sharding regardless by assigning dedicated buckets per region/datacenter.

 Overall, first-class horizontal sharding is possible but will not be considered for the time being since there's no evidence that it is required in practical setups.

 ## Cost

-The only extra cost Thanos adds to an existing Prometheus setup is essentially the price of storing and querying data from the object storage and running of the store node.
+The only extra cost Thanos adds to an existing Prometheus setup is essentially the price of storing and querying data from the object storage and running of the store gateway.

-Queriers, compactors and rule nodes require as approximately as many compute resources as they save by not doing the same work directly on Prometheus servers.
+Queriers, compactors and rulers require as approximately as many compute resources as they save by not doing the same work directly on Prometheus servers.

 Data that is just accessed locally in conventional Prometheus setups has to be transferred over the network in Thanos.
 We generally expect this data shuffling to typically happen in unmetered networks and thus not causing any additional cost.

 Typical object storage prices per GB are at about $0.02.
-The number of retrievals (typically priced at $0.004 per 10,000) by the store nodes strongly depend on individual querying pattern.
-Adding 20% to the total storage cost to account for retrievals and running of store nodes seems like a conservative estimate.
+The number of retrievals (typically priced at $0.004 per 10,000) by the store gateways strongly depend on individual querying pattern.
+Adding 20% to the total storage cost to account for retrievals and running of store gateways seems like a conservative estimate.

 Suppose we want to store 100TB of metric data.
 At about 1.07 bytes/sample in total data size, this is equivalent to:
 * storing 48.88 years of data across an average of 1 million active time series with default 15s scrape interval.